MalTok/MalTok/README.md

 - ### About me

 <p>I am an aviation engineer ✈️, but although I've never worked as one, I always think like an engineer - how to create things or make some improvements.
 I believe I also have an artistic soul, which helps me a lot in this process 😊.
 My strictly technical background has helped me adapt to very different work environments.

 Now, after some major life twists and turns, I've decided to switch my career path to IT.
+I am not starting from complete zero - I've learned basic programming concepts during my studies (Fortran 95 and C) and it has been both challenging and exciting.

-My goal is to make one day something impactful and groundbreaking for people! <i>Please feel free to leave some critical comments on my code, I will definitely benefit from them</i> 💪.</p>
+I would like to make one day something impactful and groundbreaking for people! <i>Please feel free to leave some critical comments on my code, I will definitely benefit from them</i> 💪.</p>

 <p><b>Long-term goal</b>?
 Working on aviation or automotive apps or creating something useul for other programmers would be great! 😎</p>